-a.
-Lobby for legislative change for the partial decriminalisation of speed enforcement, giving powers to London's local authorities to enforce the speed limits they are responsible for setting.
+- Continue to lobby for legislative change for the partial decriminalisation of speed enforcement, giving powers to London's local authorities to enforce the speed limits they are responsible for setting. - Continue to provide highly valued advice and support to boroughs and represent their interests at relevant forums and meetings, including hosting the Parking Managers Seminar. - Continue to meet quarterly with DfT officials and develop relationship with DfT's Transport Technology Forum (TTF). - Monitor and make any required contravention code updates, as well as considering rationalisation of the list and how it is used nationally. - Continue to work closely with the Local Government Association and British Parking Association in developing and publishing advice to all authorities on parking and traffic management in light of the Covid-19 emergency and recovery.

-- b.
-Continue to provide highly valued advice and support to boroughs and represent their interests at relevant forums and meetings, including hosting the Parking Managers Seminar. - c.
-Continue to work closely with the Local Government Association and British Parking Association in developing and publishing advice to all authorities on parking and traffic management in light of the COVID-19 emergency. - d.
-Continue to lobby Central Government for additional parking and moving traffic enforcement and management powers to help ensure road user safety.
-The need for this has intensified with the active travel focus in light of COVID-19.
+Continue to lobby Central Government for additional parking and moving traffic enforcement and management powers to help improve road user safety.
+(The need for this has intensified with the active travel focus in light of Covid-19.)